siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Preface.md

 The fact that we register interaction at all implies a shared substrate.
 We call it **energy**.

-What is inaccessible is not the existence of that substrate, but its nature in itself.
 We do not observe energy directly.
-By registering its effects, we infer its quantity, its organization, and its continuous flow.
+By registering its effects, we infer its existence, its quantity, its organization, and its continuous flow.
+What remains inaccessible is its nature in itself.

 This is not a limitation to be overcome.
 What we have access to is the consequence of its flow.
 And it turns out that is enough.